aeiou80/3303-Elevator-Control-System/README.md

   John Warde: UML Diagrams, Sequence Diagram, Test Cases

 ## Classes
- Elevator: The elevator object, receives info and travels to specified floors
+ Elevator: The elevator object, receives info and travels to specified floors.

- ElevatorSubSystem: initializes the Elevator(s) and runs their start methods
+ ElevatorSubSystem: initializes the Elevator(s) and runs their start methods.

- EndState: An Elevator State in which the Elevator will do nothing
+ EndState: An Elevator State in which the Elevator will do nothing.

- Floor: An Object that represents a floor of a bui;ding with a set floor number
+ Floor: An Object that represents a floor of a bui;ding with a set floor number.

- FloorButton: The up or down button on each floor
+ FloorButton: The up or down button on each floor.

- FloorLamp: The lamps for the up and down buttons, are active when the FloorButton is pressed
+ FloorLamp: The lamps for the up and down buttons, are active when the FloorButton is pressed.

- FloorSubSystem: The subsytem responsible for reading in requests and sending them off to the scheduler
+ FloorSubSystem: The subsytem responsible for reading in requests and sending them off to the scheduler.

- inforElevatorSystem:
+ inforElevatorSystem: Stores info on the elevator system(s), such as their port number and current floor.

- MoveState: An Elevator State for when the Elevator is moving, either up or down
+ MoveState: An Elevator State for when the Elevator is moving, either up or down.

  readFile: Provides the static method that allows a file to be read in.

  Scheduler: When in READINGFROMFLOOR State, messages are received from the floor subsystem and sent to the elevator.
 The opposite occures in READINGFROMELEVATOR State.

- ScheduleStateEnum: Constant Enums for the States of the scheduler
+ ScheduleStateEnum: Constant Enums for the States of the scheduler.

- StateE: Abstract class that all Elevator States extend
+ StateE: Abstract class that all Elevator States extend.

- StopState: An Elevator State that occurs when the Elevator reaches the floor, and allows door to open and close test
+ StopState: An Elevator State that occurs when the Elevator reaches the floor, and allows door to open and close.

+ test:

 ## The team
 Jake Cassady (jakecassady)